farcasterxyz/hub-monorepo/src/sets/signerSet/README.md

 10. Hardcode Farcaster schema URL for `schema` attribute
 11. Ensure in tests that hash values are different for each SignerAdd/SignerRemove in a test
 12. Address nit comments
+13. Ensure we are returning errors to caller when appropriate and no-oping when appropriate.

 ## Concurrent Edge Case Testing